How Do I Calculate the Amount of FICA Tax Withholding?

 In addition, you will need to know, for each year:

 The Social Security Maximum.
 This is the maximum wages or salary amount for Social Security withholding for that year.
 Each year the Social Security Administration publishes a maximum Social Security amount; no Social Security withholding is taken from employee pay above this amount.
-(You as the employer are required to continue making these payments for the year.)
 Go to "Social Security Maximum" to find this year's maximum withholding amount.

 The Additional Medicare Tax.
 The pay amount at which additional Medicare taxes must be withheld from higher paid employees.
 The pay amount is different depending on the individual's tax status (married, single, etc.) At the specified level for the year, an additional 0.9 percent must be withheld from the employee's pay for the remainder of the year.
 You must begin deducting the additional 0.9 percent when the employee's wages reach $200,000 for the year, no matter what the employee's marital status is.